AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.rst

 |sd_wan_integ|

-where an Aviatrix Multi-cloud Transit Gateway connects to a third-party cloud instance in the same VPC/VNet.
+where an Aviatrix Multi-cloud Transit Gateway connects to a third-party cloud instance in the same VPC in AWS or different VNets in Azure.

-This document describes a step-by-step instruction on how to build Aviatrix Transit Gateway to External Device using BGP over LAN.
+This document describes a step-by-step instruction on how to build Aviatrix Transit Gateway to External Device using BGP over LAN in AWS.
 In this Tech Note, you learn the following:

 #.
 Workflow on `deploying Aviatrix Transit Solution <https://docs.aviatrix.com/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.html#deploy-aviatrix-multi-cloud-transit-solution>`_